skyscrapers/terraform-opensearch/README.md

 | callback\_uri | Callback URI.
 You might need to register this to your OIDC provider (like CoreOS Dex) |

 ## Upgrading

+## Version 9.1.4 to 10.0.0

+In the `elasticsearch_k8s_monitoring` module, the variables `system_tolerations` and `system_nodeSelector` have been added to isolate the monitoring on a dedicated system node pool.
+If you don't want this you can override these variables to `null` to disable.

 ### Version 8.0.0 to 8.2.0